-&lt;sup>69 See Turkmen v.
+$^{^{69}}$ See Turkmen v.
 Ashcroft, 02-civ-2307 (E.D.N.Y. filed April 17, 2002).

-"arguable" that consulting with another law enforcement agency to determine if custody should be transferred to that agency is "related to removal."
+According to Cooper, he believed such a delay would be impermissible because the removal period is for the purpose of removing an alien from the country, and a delay exclusively attributable to a criminal investigation is not a delay "related to removal."
+Cooper said that he believed that in such a case the INS had no authority to continue holding the detainee if removal could otherwise be effectuated.
+Cooper stated that he recognized that it was "arguable" that consulting with another law enforcement agency to determine if custody should be transferred to that agency is "related to removal."
 Cooper told the OIG, however, that the slow pace of the FBI's detainee clearance process in the months after the September 11 attacks took the INS into "gray areas" in terms of its legal authority to continue holding detainees in custody, both within and beyond the 90-day removal period.

 The conflict between the INS's interpretation of its legal authority to detain aliens with final removal orders and the Department's desire to maintain custody of these detainees until cleared by the FBI created a concern in the INS beginning as early as September 30, 2001, when an INS attorney noted that detainees with final orders wanted to leave and were ready to leave.
 A series of e-mails between the INS's three Regional Counsels and Carpenter reflected the INS's internal debate about how to interpret and apply the statute's 90-day requirement to this circumstance.
 The central question discussed in these e-mails was whether the INS had 90 full days within which to effectuate removal, or whether the INS had to effectuate removal as soon as possible, but prior to the expiration of the 90-day period.
 One Regional Counsel held the view that within the 90-day removal period, the INS did not need to have any reason to hold an alien who had a final order, and stated that delaying removal to obtain clearance from the FBI would constitute a legitimate reason for delay under the statute.
-Another Regional Counsel held the opposite view.
+Regional Counsel held the opposite view.

 Attorneys from the INS and the Department's Office of Immigration Litigation (OIL) told the OIG that beginning in mid-October 2001 they discussed questions about the INS's legal authority to detain aliens who had been issued final orders of removal and voluntary departure cases at SIOC Working Group meetings.
-Either the Senior Counsel to the DAG, a former INS attorney who coordinated immigration issues along with Levey in the Deputy Attorney General's office, or another counsel who transferred from OIL in November 2001 to the Deputy Attorney General's office and who worked with Levey on immigration matters generally, attended these daily SIOC meetings between September and December 2001.
-Notes taken by OIL attorneys
+Either the Senior Counsel to the DAG, a former INS attorney who coordinated immigration issues along with Levey in the Deputy Attorney General's office, or another counsel who

-&lt;sup>70 As described in Chapter 2, the SIOC Working Group was an interagency group formed to coordinate efforts among the various components within the Department of Justice who had an investigative interest in or responsibility for the September 11 detainees.
+70 As described in Chapter 2, the SIOC Working Group was an interagency group formed to coordinate efforts among the various components within the Department of Justice who had an investigative interest in or responsibility for the September 11 detainees.
 In addition to the FBI, the Working Group included staff from the INS, the Department's Office of Immigration Litigation (OIL), the Terrorism and Violent Crime Section (TVCS) of the Department's Criminal Division, and the Office of the Deputy Attorney General.